 On the volatility side, the default ETFs will be ProShares’ UVXY 2X long and SVXY -1X inverse funds.
 These have annual fees of .95%, but from reading the VelocityShares TRSK/SPXH prospectus it appears that the FoF managers intend to implement the volatility positions with swaps whenever practical, which should lower the fees that must be paid to other companies.
 The VelocityShares funds themselves will charge an annualized fee of 0.71%.

-SPXH and TRSK will also be the first volatility funds to distribute a dividend from the equity portion of the asset allocation.
-The S&P 500 composite yield has been running around 2% per year, so I expect these funds to yield around 1.7%.
+SPXH and TRSK will be the second and third volatility funds to distribute a dividend from the equity portion of the asset allocation (PHDG was the first).
+The S&P 500 composite yield has been running around 1.75% per year, so I expect these funds to yield around 1.5%.
 Be aware that the indexes that these funds attempt to track assume dividends are re-invested, so if you want to track the indexes with your investments you should turn-on automatic reinvestment of dividends.

 By providing two funds with different hedging characteristics VelocityShares acknowledges that one size does not fit all.
 TRSK provides better downside protection, but lowers the return during sustained bull markets.
 SPXH and SPY had compound annual growth rates of about 20% during the 2009 to 2013 bull market.
 TRSK’s annual return during that same period was around 16%, so the additional protection (unneeded in this case) reduced the growth rate by around 4% per year.